iheathers/UWA-Sunburst-Family-Tree/README.md

 git clone <repository_url>
 ```

 Replace `<repository_url>` with the URL of the repository you want to clone.
-You can find the repository URL on the project's GitHub page.
+You can find the repository URL on the project's GitHub or GitLab page.

 For example, to clone a repository with the URL `https://github.com/example-user/example-repo.git`, you would use: